THE JUDGING PROCESS

 To ensure a rigorous, fair and transparent judging process, we undergo two judging stages:

-If you have entered any of the awards listed below and are shortlisted, you will be invited to present at the Judging Day, held on 10 July at the QEII Centre, London.
+If you have entered any of the awards listed below and are shortlisted, you will be invited to present to our judging panel as part of stage two of the judging process.

-Rental, Staging and Production Company of the Year
+- Rental, Staging & Virtual Production Business of the Year

-These presentations need to be 10 minutes in length, with an additional 10 minutes of Q&A. We expect these presentations to be attended by senior representatives of the companies or the companies involved in the award.
+These presentations need to be 10 minutes in length, with an additional 10 minutes of Q&A. We expect these presentations to be attended by senior representatives of the companies involved in the award.
 We recommend no more than 2 attendees.

 The transparency and security of the judging process is hugely important to us.